About Us

 Advocate for environmental justice and food security.
 Enthusiast of machinery and coffee shops.

 Originally assembled in arid Phoenix, Arizona, I moved to Eugene in 2021 for a rainy change of scenery while I studied at the University of Oregon.
-I graduated with my degree in environmental studies and sustainable business in 2024 and stayed in Eugene for my love of the market and its community that I’ve grown into over the past 4 years.
-LCFM has helped to expand my palate beyond what the desert had provided me, and the magick of eating with the seasons has invigorated me.
-I continue to gain invaluable experience, perspective, and knowledge through my work here.
+I graduated with my degree in environmental studies and sustainable business in 2024 and stayed in Eugene for my love of the market and its community that I’ve grown into over the past 5 years.
+LCFM has helped to expand my palate beyond what the desert had provided me, and the magick of eating with the seasons continues to invigorate me.
+I am grateful to gain such invaluable experience, perspective, and knowledge through my work here.
 My passion for learning about local food systems and how they interweave with culture has been strengthened by connecting with members of my community through food.
-When not working, I spend my time netrunning, playing video/table games, tinkering, testing out recipes, or sipping an iced coffee in a cafe, somewhere!
+When I’m not working, I spend my time netrunning, playing JRPGs and platformers, tinkering, playing dress-up, testing out recipes, or sipping an iced coffee in a cafe, somewhere!
 If you see me shopping around with a wine bottle picnic basket, stop and say hi!

 Email Orion: or***@*********************et.org